JiriHoffmann/react-native-cryptopp/README.md

 - [ ] Implement remaining functionality
 - [X] Use GitHub Actions to pre-compile Crypto++ for iOS and Android
-- [ ] Async multi-threaded version of each function
+- [X] Async multi-threaded version of each function
+- [X] Tests ...
-- [ ] Tests, tests, tests... and more tests!
+- [ ] ..., tests, tests... and more tests!

 ## Contributing